 Want to improve your agency’s performance, but don’t love tracking metrics?
 You’re not alone!
-What if I told you that you could track your agency’s productivity and performance using just one number?
+What if I told you that you could start tracking your agency’s productivity and performance using just one number?

 You can!
-The #1 metric is what I call “Rev/FTE” (“rev[enue] per FTE”)—but it might not be what you think it is.
+The #1 metric is what I call “Rev/FTE” (“rev[enue] per FTE”), also known as “per-capita billables”—but it might not be what you think it is.

 Rev/FTE is your agency’s average annual services revenue per full-time equivalent team member.
 This isn’t quite the same as “Annual Employee Billables” (a per-person target)—because Rev/FTE is an annual average, not an individual target.
 Importantly, it excludes Cost of Goods Sold (CoGS) and other “pass-through” items—including marked-up media buys, printing, and project-based contractors.